 This isn’t something that only happens to people from high-risk industries or illegal activities anymore…

-It also doesn’t matter where your company is registered or where you send money to and from – although these factors can red-flag you faster.
+It also doesn’t matter where your company is from or where you send money to.
+Although these factors can red-flag you faster.

-You see, in many instances, your account is being closed because banks need to “tick boxes” and ensure that their algorithmic compliance procedures are working.
+You see, in many instances, the banks shutting down accounts because banks need to “tick boxes” and ensure that their algorithmic compliance procedures are working.

 If they don’t, the bank gets hefty fines or risk being shut down themselves.